cedana/cedana/docs/references/api.md

 ## API reference

+### gRPC

 The Cedana daemon exposes a gRPC interface.
-Please check [daemon.proto](https://github.com/cedana/cedana-api/blob/940a0bdb105caa782d8151741065aa808c3e4b30/cedana/daemon/daemon.proto).

-The API is under development and currently unstable.
+Please check [daemon.proto](https://github.com/cedana/cedana-api/blob/main/cedana/daemon/daemon.proto).
+The CLI is simply a client of the daemon and uses this API.

 ### SDK

+#### Golang

-For Go, we export a friendly [client package](https://github.com/cedana/cedana/tree/d618239b6052cda14f2117123414f8054f2d47ba/pkg/client), which has good defaults.
+For Go, we export a friendly [client package](https://github.com/cedana/cedana/tree/main/pkg/client), which has good defaults.

+#### Other languages

-For other languages, you can directly import generated SDKs from our [Buf respository](https://buf.build/cedana/cedana/sdks/main:protobuf).
+For other languages, you can directly import SDKs from our [Buf respository](https://buf.build/cedana/cedana/sdks/main:protobuf).